ryantaplin/docker-read-write-servlet/README.md

 # TODO - Write Servlet
 - ~~Apply database write mechanism to application.~~
-- Apply database update mechanism to application.
+- ~~Apply database update mechanism to application~~.
-- Apply some logic to input data (unmarshalling/validation/manipulation)
+- ~~Apply some logic to input data (unmarshalling/validation/manipulation)~~
-- Create database schema.
+- ~~Create database schema~~.
 - Create script to apply database schema if tables don't exist.
 - Think about how to do database versioning. (via script?)
 - ~~Successfully deploy MySQL to docker (requires dualboot of Ubuntu)~~
-- Create docker file for application using base JRE image.
+- ~~Create docker file for application using base JRE image~~.
-- Deploy docker image successfully and get it successfully interact with MySQL container.
+- ~~Deploy docker image successfully and get it successfully interact with MySQL container~~.
+- Research: Check if I can reference MySQL container URL by container name in Docker.
 - Setup Kubernetes and deploy docker containers under Kubernetes.

 # TODO - Read Servlet
-- Apply database read mechanism to application.
-(May need to be revisited with more advanced queries).
+- ~~Apply database read mechanism to application.~~ (May need to be revisited with more advanced queries).
 - Apply some logic to data pulled from data (unmarshalling/validation/manipulation)
 - Think about how to do database versioning and how this app will handle it.
-- Create docker file for application using base JRE image.
+- ~~Create docker file for application using base JRE image.~~
-- Deploy docker image successfully and get it successfully interact with MySQL container.
+- ~~Deploy docker image successfully and get it successfully interact with MySQL container.~~
 - Setup Kubernetes and deploy docker containers under Kubernetes.